 Additional Performance Profile

-Matter-of-factly, almost all tires contain silica compounds in their composition.
-However, the UHP tires have a maximum concentration.
-This component is essential in agile and short braking, especially at high speed and in wet conditions.
-In addition, this component is beneficial for the preservation of the tread so that it does not get worn extremely quickly.
 A summer UHP tire has the highest concentration of silica for superb performance in hot conditions.
 However, this tire becomes hard as the temperature drops, which compromises performance.
 In this sense, engineers produce All-Season UHP tires to provide temperature versatility.
 These tires have a somewhat lower concentration of silica than UHP tires.
 However, the engineers make sure that the concentration is sufficient to deliver higher performance ratings than a regular All-Season tire.

 Comparing Summer UHP tires with All-Season UHP tires, the first ones will always be stiffer.
 Their tougher tread pattern favors the dry braking of passenger vehicles.
-The ALl-Season treads are a bit more malleable as they are meant for longevity and snow performance.
+The All-Season treads are a bit more malleable as they are meant for longevity and light snow performance.
 So, the malleability allows them to wear slower and provide enough traction and grip in light snow conditions.
-Below you have the difference between a Summer UHP tire and an All-Season UHP tire illustrated.
-As you can see, the tread structure differs enormously, including sipes for snow traction in the All-season UHP one.
-By the way, the treads in the image belong to UHP Summer Yokohama and UHP Yokohama All-Season tires.
-4

 When Should You Consider UHP Tires?

 Generally speaking, UHP tires are a great option for when you want some extra performance boost.
 But you also have to take into account the type of your vehicle because not all cars are compatible with UHP tires.
 As a rule, these tires are compatible with vehicles featuring powerful engines, sport-tuned suspension, and powerful brakes.
-I recommend you consult an expert to confirm that your vehicle is compatible with UHP tires.
+We recommend you consult an expert to confirm that your vehicle is compatible with UHP tires.

-What Changes do UHP Tires Bring Compared to Regular Ones?
+What Changes Do UHP Tires Bring Compared to Regular Ones?

 UHP tires can upgrade the overall car performance.
 They are built according to a specific design and with various materials to improve the grip of the vehicle as well as the cornering, braking, and accelerating properties.
 In addition, they are much more capable of dissipating heat at high speed.
 This is a major benefit as the tire can resist better speed without undergoing the heat build-up process.
 And as you know, heat accumulation is the fiercest enemy of any tire.